John and I have taken delivery of 5 cars through the BWM European Delivery Program.

 In 2012 we took delivery at BMW Welt in Munich again, but dropped the car off in Vienna.

-For two weeks explored Slovenia, Hungary, Slovakia, Czech Republic, and Austria.
+For two weeks explored Slovenia, Hungary, Slovakia, Czechia, and Austria.

 In 2015 we took delivery at BMW Welt in Munich and dropped the car back off in Munich.

 I guess it’s safe to say that we’re a big fan of BMW’s European Delivery program.

 Many of the European auto manufacturers have similar programs: Mercedes Benz, Audi, Porsche, Volvo.
 Over the years, these companies have found that this type of buying experience is a powerful marketing tool.

 So it’s not just a different way to take delivery of your new car, for BMW in particular it is a powerful incentive program.

 Using these incentives, we save about 15% off the sticker price of the car.

 Combining European Delivery with leasing is even more dramatic, reducing the depreciation amount (the part of the car you actually pay for in a lease) over 3 years by nearly 37%!

 Fun, easy and cheaper!
 What’s not to like?
 Make it a romantic getaway, or bring the kids and make it a family vacation.